DeepProtein: Deep Learning Library and Benchmark for Protein Sequence Learning: Library and Benchmark

 \textbf{Statistical Test.} We also conduct statistical tests to confirm the superiority of the best-performed method compared with the second-best baseline method.
 The hypothesis is that the accuracies of the best method are the same as those of the baseline method.
 Student's T-test is used with significance level alpha as 1\% to calculate the p-values.
 When the p-values are below the 0.05 threshold, we reject the hypothesis and accept the alternative hypothesis, i.e., the best method is statistically significant compared with the second-best method.
 We use ``**'' to denote the method that achieves statistically better results than all the other methods (pass statistical tests).

-\paragraph{Key Observations.} We summarize the following key observations as takeaways. \begin{itemize}[leftmargin=*] \item {Sequence-based neural architectures are powerful compared with graph-based neural architectures.} Sequence-based neural architectures, such as CNN, RNN, and transformer, obtain superior performance in most protein sequence learning tasks.
-Specifically, in 12 out of all the 15 tasks across various protein sequence learning tasks, the sequence-based model (CNN, RNN, and transformer) takes the top-2 position. \item Among all the 12 GNN-solvable tasks (except residue-level classification), graph neural networks (GNN) obtain the best accuracy among all the methods only in two protein-protein interaction (PPI) tasks, including Yeast and Human PPI. \item Among all the graph neural networks (GNNs) across the whole 12 GNN-solvable tasks (except residue-level classification), the earliest variant, GCN~\citep{kipf2016semi}, achieves the best performance in 9 tasks. \item \textbf{Stability.} From the learning curve (Figure~\ref{fig:subcellular}-\ref{fig:TAP}), we find that GNN's training curve is not stable.
+\textbf{Key Observations.} We summarize the following key observations as takeaways. \begin{itemize} \item {pre-trained protein language models and our DeepProt-T5 are powerful compared with sequence-based and structure-based neural architectures.} { Sequence-based neural architectures, such as CNN, RNN, and transformer, obtain also superior performance in most protein sequence learning tasks.
+Specifically, in 12 out of all the 17 tasks across various protein sequence learning tasks, both sequenced-based models (CNN, RNN, Transformer) and the pre-trained protein language models (Prot-T5-XL, ESM-2-650M and DeepProt-T5) takes the top-2 position. } \item{ Among all the 13 GNN-solvable tasks (except residue-level classification), graph neural networks (GNN) obtain the inferior performance compared with sequenced-based and protein language models.
+The potential reason would be that SMILES or original string didnt provide the 3d information (coordinates) about a protein, the graph topology given by edge featurizer is ill-defined in tbe deep graph library. } \item Among all the graph neural networks (GNNs) across the whole 12 GNN-solvable tasks (except residue-level classification), the earliest variant, GCN~\citep{kipf2016semi}, achieves the best performance in 9 tasks. \item \textbf{Stability.} From the learning curve (Figure~\ref{fig:training_curve}), we find that GNN's training curve is not stable.
 In contrast, the sequence-based models, including CNN, RNN, and transformer, converge more stably from the learning curve.
-This can be observed from Figure~\ref{fig:subcellular}-\ref{fig:SAbDab_Chen}.
+This can be observed from Figure~\ref{fig:training_curve}.
 On the contrary, training is more stable, fast and accurate for GAT when it comes to TAP dataset. \item \textbf{Computational complexity}.
-The runtime and memory costs are reported in Figure~\ref{fig:time_memory},~\ref{fig:time_memory2} and~\ref{fig:time_memory3}.
+The runtime and memory costs are reported in Figure~\ref{fig:time_memory}.
 We find that GNN-based models are typically computationally inefficient.
 The key reason behind this is that GNN utilizes molecular graph as the feature, where each atom corresponds to a node and each chemical bond corresponds to an edge.
 While another model, such as CNN, RNN, and transformer, uses amino acid sequences as the input feature. \end{itemize}